devverse06/CodeNova-AI-Code-Reviewer/README.md

 ---

-## 🤗 Thank You for Visiting CodexAI!
+## 🤗 Thank You for Visiting CodeNova!

 I am thrilled to have you here!
 If you have feedback or ideas, feel free to open an issue or contribute.
-Happy coding, and remember: **with CodexAI, you're never coding alone!** 🚀🤝✨
+Happy coding, and remember: **with CodeNova, you're never coding alone!** 🚀🤝✨